pdf-raku/PDF-raku/README.md

 perl6-PDF-Tools
 ===============

-** Under Construction **  This module provides tools and resources for reading, manipulation and writing of PDF content.
-It performs a similar role to Perl 5's Text::PDF or PDF::API2::Basic::PDF (PDF::API2 distribution).
-It supports reading of PDF 1.5+ object and content streams.
+** Under Construction **  This module provides tools and resources for manipulation of PDF content.

 ```
 use v6;

 # Simple round trip read and rewrite a PDF
 use v6;
-use PDF::Tools::Reader;
+use PDF::Reader;
-use PDF::Tools::Writer;
+use PDF::Writer;

 my $input-path = "t/pdf/pdf.in";
 my $output-path = "examples/helloworld.pdf";